statamic/v2-docs/content/collections/tags/search.md

     name: fields
     type: array
     description: |
-      Specify the fields the search should look through.
+      Narrow down your search by looking in specific fields.
+The fields you select must be located in the corresponding index.
 You can pipe-separate multiple fields, eg. `title|content`.

       Note: If you're using Algolia and have set up searchable attributes, you may only specify fields exist in there.
       Any additional fields will cause you the search tag to yield no results.